-Jordan Shealy is an Attorney at Kelley Kronenberg, where she handles real estate and mortgage foreclosure litigation matters.
+Jordan Shealy is an Attorney at Kelley Kronenberg, where she handles real estate and mortgage foreclosure & default services.
 She also assists banks and other financial service providers with regulatory, enforcement, transactional, and litigation matters.

 Jordan earned her Bachelor of Arts degree from the University of Florida, where she majored in English.
 During her time at the University of Florida, Jordan was a member of the Pre-Legal Honors Society.